rsalmond/TIL/five dollar words.md

 Afflatus: strong creative impulse, divine inspiration.

+Aleatory: dependant on chance, or an uncertain outcome.

 Anomie: instability caused a breakdown of social norms or moral standards.

 Anxiolytic: a medical intervention which reduces anxiety.